neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 `tally_blocks` to blocks 2 and 3.
 [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md) will then
 automatically add the necessary tallies.
-We specify the level in the geometry on which the solid cells exist.
-Because we don't have any lattices or filled universes in our OpenMC model, the solid cell level is zero.
+We specify the level in the geometry on which the cells exist.
+Because we don't have any lattices or filled universes in our OpenMC model, the cell level is zero.

 Finally, we add a stochastic volume calculation in order to compare the actual volumes of OpenMC cells against the `[Mesh]` elements to which they map.
 A good